Panama Canal Gatun Locks aerial view

 American Construction

-Under Chief Engineer John Stevens and later George Goethals, the US adopts a lock-based design rather than sea-level.
-Dr. William Gorgas eliminates yellow fever through mosquito control.
-Over 75,000 workers—many from the Caribbean—build the canal at a cost of $375 million.
+Under Chief Engineer George Goethals, the US adopts a lock-based design.
+Dr. William Gorgas eliminates yellow fever.
+Over 75,000 workers build the canal at a cost of $375 million, moving 240 million cubic yards of earth.

 Panama Canal under construction, 1907